-The type and number of symptoms that occur during a relapse vary from person to person, depending on where myelin damage occurs.
+The type and number of symptoms that occur during a relapse of multiple sclerosis vary from person to person, depending on where myelin damage occurs.
 The frequency of relapses also varies.
 Having one or two relapses every two years is fairly typical.
 However, relapses can occur more or less often than this.
 When a relapse occurs, previous symptoms may return, or new ones may appear.

-This relapsing-remitting pattern tends to last for several years.
+This relapsing-remitting MS pattern tends to last for several years.
 At first, full recovery from symptoms, or nearly full recovery, is typical following each relapse.
 In time, in addition to myelin damage, there may also be damage to the nerve fibres themselves.

 Eventually, often after 5-15 years, some symptoms usually become permanent.
 The permanent symptoms are due to accumulation of scar tissue in the brain and to the gradual nerve damage that occurs.
 The condition typically then slowly becomes worse over time and can affect life expectancy.
-This is called secondary progressive MS. Typically, about two thirds of people with relapsing-remitting MS will have developed secondary progressive MS after 15 years.
+This is called secondary progressive MS. Typically, about two thirds of people with relapsing-remitting multiple sclerosis will have developed secondary progressive MS after 15 years.

 Secondary progressive form of MS

-There is a steady worsening of your symptoms (with or without relapses) in this form of MS. Many people with the relapsing-remitting form later develop this type of MS.
+There is a steady worsening of your symptoms (with or without relapses) in this form of multiple sclerosis.
+Many people with the relapsing-remitting form later develop this type of MS.

 Primary progressive form of MS

-In about 1 in 10 people with MS, there is no initial relapsing-remitting course.
+In about 1 in 10 people with multiple sclerosis, there is no initial relapsing-remitting course.
 The symptoms become gradually worse from the outset and do not recover.
 This is called primary progressive MS.

-About 1 in 500 people in the UK develop MS. It can affect anyone at any age, although it is rare in young children.
+About 1 in 500 people in the UK develop multiple sclerosis.
+It can affect anyone at any age, although it is rare in young children.
 It often first develops in people aged between 30 and 50.
-MS is the most common disabling illness of young adults in the UK.
+Multiple sclerosis (MS) is the most common disabling illness of young adults in the UK.
 It is more than twice as common in women as in men.